 Michigan Pet Fund Alliance

-* Published the 2009 Michigan Save Rate Report for Shelters.
-Analyzed the 2009 Department of Agriculture Reports to determine “save rates” for each shelter.
+* Publishes annual Michigan Save Rate Report for Shelters, using Michigan Department of Agriculture Reports to determine save rates for each licensed shelter.
+See reports here.

 * Presents annual Shelters of Excellence awards based on Save Rate Report for Shelters for categories including:

 Outstanding Michigan Medium (1,000 – 5,000) Open Admission Shelter

 Outstanding Michigan Small (less than 1,000) Open Admission Shelter

 Honorable mention: All Open Admission Shelters which meet the no-kill definition of a save rate of 90%

 Other awards vary from year to year, such as Best Friend Award, Homeless Animals Legislative Friend Award, Exceptional Volunteer Award.

 * Developed and administers the Michigan Rescue Certification Program which recognizes rescue groups committed to using best practices and a code of ethics, facilitates collaboration between rescues and shelters thereby saving more animals, and assures that a certified rescue organization is reputable.
 More information is here.